Kammara-Kaveri/AI_Chatbot_Mental_Health_Support_Project/README.md

 **Project Structure**

--**app.py** : The main Flask application that powers the web interface and handles user interactions.
+**app.py** : The main Flask application that powers the web interface and handles user interactions.

--**test_model.py**: Loads the ML model and processes user inputs to generate responses.
+**test_model.py**: Loads the ML model and processes user inputs to generate responses.

--**train_model.py**: Script used to train the ML model, producing the model weights and configuration files.
+**train_model.py**: Script used to train the ML model, producing the model weights and configuration files.

--**download_syntheticchat.py**: Script to download the synthetic_therapy_conversation.csv dataset from Kaggle.
+**download_syntheticchat.py**: Script to download the synthetic_therapy_conversation.csv dataset from Kaggle.

--**templates/chat.html**: The HTML template for the chat interface.
+**templates/chat.html**: The HTML template for the chat interface.

--**static/style.css**: CSS styles for the chat interface.
+**static/style.css**: CSS styles for the chat interface.

--**requirements.txt**: Lists the Python dependencies, including Flask, gunicorn, transformers, torch, and kaggle.
+**requirements.txt**: Lists the Python dependencies, including Flask, gunicorn, transformers, torch, and kaggle.

--**Procfile**: Configuration file for deploying the app on Render using Gunicorn.
+**Procfile**: Configuration file for deploying the app on Render using Gunicorn.

--**output/**: Contains ML model configuration files (e.g., config.json, vocab.txt).
+**output/**: Contains ML model configuration files (e.g., config.json, vocab.txt).
 Large files like model.safetensors and tokenizers.pkl were excluded to optimize deployment.

 ## Setup and Usage
 ### Prerequisites